 The Chase Ink Business Cash is currently one of the best credit cards for buying gift cards.
 The reason why is because office supply stores are among the card’s several bonus categories, and these stores frequently carry third-party gift cards.

 Let’s imagine that you own a lawn care service.
 You need to purchase $500 worth of supplies from your local home improvement store.
 If you take a trip to Lowe’s to buy what you need, you’d earn 1% cash back with your Ink Business Cash Card.
-But because the Ink Business Cash offers 5% cash back at office supply stores, if you first visit an Office Max and buy a $500 Lowe’s gift card, suddenly your purchase becomes worth five times the rewards.
+But because the Ink Business Cash offers 5% cash back at office supply stores (up to $25,000 spent per year), if you first visit an Office Max and buy a $500 Lowe’s gift card, suddenly your purchase becomes worth five times the rewards.

 Just be aware, you should use this strategy with caution.
 Card issuers can take back your rewards if they think you’re abusing the system.